 The song "Smoke Two Joints" has been used severally by marijuana users while advocating for the legalization of marijuana.
-The good news is that we are making progress towards that.
+The good news is that we are making progress toward that.

 19. Pass That Dutch

-"Pass the dutch, pop that!" is the most smoking lyric on this song.
-The lyric played a significant role in making the track feature on the Hot 100 in 2003.
+"Pass the dutch, pop that!" is the most smoking lyric in this song.
+The lyric played a significant role in making the tracking feature on the Hot 100 in 2003.
 Moreover, the song is characterized by an unstoppable beat that makes it a banger.

 The song is still popular today, especially on 4/20, as we celebrate worlds cannabis day.